Home of English Grammar

 7. Julie cut in while I was chatting with her friend.

-8. The air conditioner will cut in when the room temperature reaches 26 degree Celsius.
+8. The air conditioner will cut in when the room temperature reaches 26 degrees Celsius.

-9. The doctors cut off his legs to save his life.
+9. The doctors had to cut off his badly injured leg to save his life.

 10. The utility company cut off our power supply because we hadn’t paid the bill.